 5. Cold Compress

-If your face is swollen as a result of your tooth infection, try applying a cold compress to the site.
-Cold compresses are perfect for bringing down swelling and temporarily numbing pain.
+If your face is swollen as a result of your tooth infection, try applying a cold compress to the affected area.
+Cold compresses are perfect for bringing down swelling and temporarily numbing tooth abscess pain.
 For best results, we recommend finding a bendable cold pack or wrapping ice in a towel and leaving it on your face for a maximum of a few minutes.
-Again, this remedy does not help with treating your tooth abscess, so you’ll need to apply a cold compress in conjunction with another remedy on our list.
+Again, this remedy does not help with treating your tooth abscess, so you’ll need to apply a cold compress in conjunction with additional treatment.

 6. Garlic